InnoDB transaction processing,

 To get rid of a runaway rollback once it occurs, increase the buffer pool so that the rollback becomes CPU-bound and runs fast, or kill the server and restart with

 This issue is expected to be infrequent with the default setting

 innodb_change_buffering=all, which allows update and delete operations to be cached in memory, making them faster to perform in the first place, and also faster to roll back if needed.
 Make sure to use this parameter setting on servers that process long-running transactions with many inserts, updates, or deletes.

-If you can afford the loss of some of the latest committed transactions if a crash occurs, you can set the
+If you can afford the loss of some of the latest committed transactions if an unexpected exit occurs, you can set the

 innodb_flush_log_at_trx_commitparameter to 0.

 InnoDBtries to flush the log once per second anyway, although the flush is not guaranteed.
 Also, set the value of

 innodb_support_xato 0, which reduces the number of disk flushes due to synchronizing on disk data and the binary log.